Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Zheng Zhang for many helpful conversations about emulators and MomentEMU.
+The authors would like to thank an anonymous referee for a very detailed report on this manuscript.
+We would like to thank Ralf Konietzka for his help with the results from the TNG simulations.
+Furthermore, we would like to thank Zheng Zhang for many helpful conversations about emulators and MomentEMU.
 AN acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program with Grant agreement No. 101163128, as well as from the University of Manchester.
 SKG acknowledges the support by NWO (grant no OCENW.M.22.307) and Olle Engkvist Stiftelse (grant no. 232-0238).
-SH was supported by the Excellence Cluster ORIGINS which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311.
+SH was supported by the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311.
 We used \texttt{matplotlib} \citep{Hunter_matplotlib_2007} for plots.
-A lot of the computations were done with the help of \texttt{SciPy} \citep{2020SciPy-NMeth} and \texttt{NumPy} \citep{harris2020array}. \thesection{\alpha{section}} \thesubsection{\thesection.\arabic{subsection}} \thefigure{\thesection.\arabic{figure}}
+A lot of the computations were done with the help of \texttt{SciPy} \citep{2020SciPy-NMeth} and \texttt{NumPy} \citep{harris2020array}.
+The computations in this work were performed using the Marvin HPC Cluster of the University of Bonn.